MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-sql-resource-provider-deploy.md

  > [!IMPORTANT]
  > Before deploying the resource provider, review the release notes to learn about new functionality, fixes, and any known issues that could affect your deployment.

 To deploy the SQL resource provider, open a **new** elevated PowerShell window (not PowerShell ISE) and change to the directory where you extracted the SQL resource provider binary files.

+> [!IMPORTANT]
-We recommend using a new PowerShell window to avoid potential problems caused by PowerShell modules that are already loaded.
+> We recommend using a new PowerShell window to avoid potential problems caused by PowerShell modules that are already loaded.
+Or you can use clear-azurermcontext to clear the cache before running the update script.

 Run the DeploySqlProvider.ps1 script, which completes the following tasks: